jonashund/expAna/README.md

-# istra2true_stress
+# expAna

-Export true stress strain curves from DIC images exported from Istra4D.
+Evaluate DIC images or evaluation data exported from Istra4D.
 True stress strain curves can be extracted from raw image material or evaluations
 present as Istra4D hdf5 files.